 Prepare the cucumbers and onions

-First, wash the cucumbers, and cut into slices.
+First, wash the cucumbers, discard the ends, and cut into slices.
 Thinly slice onions, and place cucumbers and onions into a large bowl and sprinkle with salt.
 Cover with ice and water.
 Let sit three hours.

 The salt draws out extra liquid from the cucumbers and onions, making them extra crispy, while the ice keeps the onions and cucumbers crunchy as well.